Actipro/WPF-Controls/Documentation/topics/themes/windowchrome.md

 For convenience, the static [WindowChrome](xref:@ActiproUIRoot.Themes.WindowChrome).[SetIsOverlayVisible](xref:@ActiproUIRoot.Themes.WindowChrome.SetIsOverlayVisible*) method can also be called from code to set the current value of the attached property.

-An [IsOverlayVisibleChanged](xref:@ActiproUIRoot.Themes.WindowChrome.IsOverlayVisibleChanged) event fires when the property changes.
+An [IsOverlayVisibleChanged](xref:@ActiproUIRoot.Themes.WindowChrome.IsOverlayVisibleChanged) event is raised when the property changes.
 This event handler to make any programmatic changes to the UI needed for an overlay visibility change, such as showing/hiding title bar controls that should only be visible when the overlay is displayed.

 A static [ToggleIsOverlayVisibleCommand](xref:@ActiproUIRoot.Themes.WindowChrome.ToggleIsOverlayVisibleCommand) property is available, which returns an `ICommand` that can toggle the `WindowChrome.IsOverlayVisible` property.